-The Mission of the Moore County Citizens’ Pet Responsibility Committee (MCPRC) is to provide and drive, with the support of the Moore County Commissioners, solutions to the pet overpopulation crisis in Moore County.
+The Mission of the Moore County Citizens’ Pet Responsibility Committee (PRC) is to provide and drive, with the support of the Moore County Commissioners, solutions to the pet overpopulation crisis in Moore County.

-The MCPRC works closely with The Moore County Sheriff’s Office and involves Animal Services Deputies in its education efforts.
+The PRC works closely with Moore County Animal Services Deputies and involves them in its education efforts.

-The MCPRC leverages a diverse volunteer base with volunteers presenting a carefully constructed program to fourth graders annually, once a week, for a period of six weeks.
+The PRC leverages a diverse volunteer base with volunteers presenting a carefully constructed program to fourth graders annually, once a week, for a period of six weeks.